Edmund Backhouse (politician): Marriage

 Edmund Backhouse married Juliet Mary, daughter and sole heiress of Charles Fox of Trebah in Cornwall, and his wife, Sarah.

+Their daughter Sarah Juliet married Horace Pym and was the mother of three children, including Sir Charles Pym, but died in 1880.

+They were also the parents of Sir Jonathan Backhouse, 1st Baronet and grandparents of Sir Edmund Backhouse, 2nd Baronet, Admiral Oliver Backhouse (1876–1943), twins: Lt-Col Miles Roland Charles Backhouse (1878–1962), Admiral of the Fleet Sir Roger Roland Charles Backhouse (1878–1939) and Lady Harriet Findlay DBE (1880–1954).

 After the deaths of his sister and brother-in-law, Jane and Barclay Fox, the Backhouses brought up their daughter, Jane Hannah Fox.
-They were the parents of Sir Jonathan Backhouse, 1st Baronet and grandparents of Sir Edmund Backhouse, 2nd Baronet, Admiral Oliver Backhouse (1876–1943), twins: Lt-Col Miles Roland Charles Backhouse (1878–1962), Admiral of the Fleet Sir Roger Roland Charles Backhouse (1878–1939) and Lady Harriet Findlay DBE (1880–1954).

 Business

 In 1845, he became a junior partner in Jonathan Backhouse & Company, the family bank.

 Politics

 In 1867, he was elected M.P. for Darlington as a Liberal.
 He was re-elected in 1874and later retired from Parliament in 1880.
 He was succeeded by Theodore Fry.

 Residence in Cornwall

 He bought Trebah from his father-in-Law.
 He probably played a large part in the development of the remarkable garden, which is now open to the public.